 showed how traditional Unani medicine, which includes leech therapy, was able to help save the foot of a 60-year-old woman with diabetes.
 Synthetic forms of leech saliva now exist, but researchers have discovered that using as few as four leeches in one session can help reduce the risk of amputation.

 Leeches have become popular for preserving soft tissue and promoting healing after facial reconstructive surgery.
 In both old and new case studies, leech therapy has been shown to increase the chance of positive outcomes in reconstructions affecting the:

 - digits (fingers and toes)

 Leech therapy’s effect on blood clotting during and after these surgeries helps the body to heal more naturally and completely.

 Leech therapy’s benefits for blood circulation has also led some people use leech therapy to treat baldness and hair loss on the scalp.

 Leech therapy is both easy and has a lower risk of side effects than other therapies.
 However, there are some risks.
-There’s a risk of bacterial infection, sometimes involving drug-resistant bacteria, so make sure to avoid leeches outside of a regulated environment.
+There’s a of bacterial infection, sometimes involving drug-resistant bacteria, so make sure to avoid leeches outside of a regulated environment.
 For this reason, people who are immunocompromised by autoimmune disease and environmental factors are not good candidates for leech therapy.